LucaMalavolta/PyORBIT/docs/models/correlated_datasets.md

 **normalization_model**
 * accepted values: `True` | **`False`**
-* If `False`, the correlation model is *added* to the final model (which is the combination of all the other models).
+* If `False`, the correlation model is *added* to the final model (which is a combination of all the other models).
 If `True`, the correlation model is *multiplied* to the final model (as in the case of a normalization factor).
 * If set to `True`, they keyword `include_zero_point` will be set to True as well.

 **use_median_xzero**